 Her personal signature?
 “I call my style "Up-cycle Chic"!

-12. At the end of the day, embrace it as your space
+12. At the end of the day, make it your space

 Gilbert summarizes it perfectly: “If I don’t honor this space for what it provides – both energetically and emotionally – I wouldn’t expect my clients to, either.”